Fed notes improving economy, a step toward easing support

 After a period of broad agreement during the pandemic crisis, the Fed’s policymakers appear divided over how soon to start reducing — or “tapering,” in Fed parlance — the monthly bond purchases.
 Several regional Fed bank presidents support tapering soon, including James Bullard of the St. Louis Fed, Patrick Harker of the Philadelphia Fed and Robert Kaplan of the Dallas Fed.

-In recent months, as consumer demand has exceeded the supply of goods and services in some industries, inflation — led by sharp price increases for things like used and new cars, hotel rooms and airline tickets —has topped 2%.
+In recent months, as consumer demand has exceeded the supply of goods and services in some industries, inflation — led by sharp price increases for things such as used and new cars, hotel rooms and airline tickets — has topped 2%.

 It’s not yet clear how the highly contagious and fast-spreading delta variant of the coronavirus might affect the U.S. or global economies or how the job market will fare in coming months.
 Hiring could accelerate in September as schools reopen, more parents are able to take jobs and expanded unemployment aid programs expire.